CurtisGreen/dallas-area-transit-alliance/_posts/dart-cuts.md

 ---
 title: "Background on DART cuts"
-excerpt: "At the time of writing this, 5 cities have voted for, and 2 cities have voted against a reduction in DART's funding by 25%.
+excerpt: "At the time of writing this, 5 cities have voted for and 2 cities have voted against a reduction in DART's funding by 25%.
 Here's how we got here and what's coming next."
 coverImage: "/assets/blog/dart-cuts/cover.jpg"
 date: "2024-07-26T05:00:00.000Z"
 author: